ttk2/Humbug/README.md

 - deathpersonal: Boolean, send a private message to the person who dies, with coords
 - deathannounce: Boolean, death message announcements
 - deathred: Boolean, makes death announce messages red
+- deathlog: Boolean, logs player deaths to the console
 - endergrief: Boolean, turns on enderman stealing blocks
 - wither: Boolean, Turns on the wither
 - wither_explosions: Boolean, Turns on wither explosions destroying blocks.
 Wither/Wither Skull explosions will always occur to damage players, this only effects block breakage.